Hanf number of the first stability cardinal in AECs: Abstract

 \section{Abstract}

-We show that $\beth_{(2^{\ls})^+}$ is the lower bound to the Hanf number of order property length and stability in stable abstract elementary classes (AECs).
-Our examples satisfy joint embedding property, no maximal model, $(<\al)$-tameness but not necessarily amalgamation property.
-We also define variations to order and syntactic order properties by allowing the index set to be linear ordered rather than well-ordered.
-Combining with Shelah's stability theorem, we deduce that our examples can have order property up to any $\mu<\beth_{(2^{\ls})^+}$.
-We also solve Boney's conjecture that the need for joint emebdding property for two type-counting lemmas is independent of ZFC.
+We show that $\beth_{(2^{\ls})^+}$ is the lower bound to the Hanf numbers for the length of the order property and for stability in stable abstract elementary classes (AECs).
+Our examples satisfy the joint embedding property, no maximal model, $(<\al)$-tameness but not necessarily the amalgamation property.
+We also define variations on the order and syntactic order properties by allowing the index set to be linearly ordered rather than well-ordered.
+Combining with Shelah's stability theorem, we deduce that our examples can have the order property up to any $\mu<\beth_{(2^{\ls})^+}$.
+Boney conjectured that the need for joint embedding property for two type-counting lemmas is necessary.
+We solved the conjecture by showing it is independent of ZFC.
 Using Galois Morleyization, we give syntactic proofs to known stability results assuming a monster model.